roman-milk/roman-milk.github.io/frank-and.md

  "I was looking into your eyes when you told me that and I could see that you were lying to me.
 I wish now that I'd never told you to destroy the disc that Travon had of you.
 I wish now that I would have looked at it.
 If you could confess to what you did and still be lying there must have been something that you really felt the need to hide.
 Given that why would I believe anything that you say?"

  She was silent for maybe thirty seconds and then she said, "I didn't lie Frank; I just didn't tell the full story.
 I left out a part that I really didn't want you to hear."
-Report_Story #2